skilledscott/Springboard-Capstone-Production/README.md

 - User should be able to upload an image and view them on the main page.
-- User should be able to click a button that queries the backend prediction api.
+- User should be able to click a button that queries a prediction api.
-- The user should be able to view those bounding box predictions over the original image.
+- The user should be able to view those bounding box predictions drawn over the original image.

 ---

 ## Production notes

-Build the frontend using 'npm run build', and then sync the frontend to an AWS S3 bucket
+Build the frontend using 'npm run build', and then sync the frontend to an AWS S3 bucket.
+(Note: the bucket needed to be made with ACL allowed.)

+- cd frontend
+- npm run build
+- aws s3 sync build/ s3://tfjs-bucket --acl public-read

 ---